 When you pack for international travel, pick your liquids, aerosols and gels – such as creams, perfumes, sprays, gels, toothpaste, lip balms and similar substances – carefully, making sure no container exceeds 100ml.

 You’ll need to present these items in a clear, resealable plastic bag to show to security screening officers.
-We provide plastic bags at the T1 International security screening point to help make the screening process as easy as possible, however we recommend you prepare these items before arriving at the airport.
+We provide plastic bags at international security screening points to help make the screening process as easy as possible, however we recommend you prepare these items before arriving at the airport.

 For further details about liquid, aerosol and gel restrictions and how they need to be presented at the screening point, visit the Australian Government’s Travel Secure website.